Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Implementation issues and overview of simulation experiments

-As explained in \cite{Nadler1} and \cite{Nadler2}, this estimator has a negative bias.
+The practical implementation of the estimator $\hat{q}_n^*$ depend on two unknown parameters, namely the noise variance $\sigma^2$ and the threshold sequence $d_n$.
+As for an estimate of $\sigma^2$, we used in \cite{Passemier} an algorithm based on the maximum likelihood estimate As explained in \cite{Nadler1} and \cite{Nadler2}, this estimator has a negative bias.
 Hence the authors developed an improved estimator with a smaller bias.
-We will use this improved estimator of noise level in our simulations for both estimator $\widehat{q}_{n}$ and the estimator $\tilde{q}_{n}$ (see Section 5).
+We will use this improved estimator of the noise level when it is unknown.